bretth/sera/README.rst

 Currently the only useful command is the Sera *allow* command which will temporarily enable ufw to allow traffic from your current public ip address, but it is intended that Sera leverage saltstack for much more powerful configuration and orchestration either to control a master or to control masterless minions.

 Essentially Sera layers a limited api over your server that can't be targeted by direct attacks, and means you won't need ssh or a vpn to access a server.
 Conceptually it is similar to salt but uses AWS SQS as transport instead of ZeroMQ.
-This means you can leverage the scaling and security of the battle AWS SQS at low cost.
+This means you can leverage the scaling and security of the battle tested AWS SQS at low cost.

 Features
 ---------